gugabfigueiredo/rules-of-the-game/README.md

 ## Contributions

-Changes to any documents must be approved by all members.
+Changes to any documents must be approved by all registered members.

 ### Registration